avenirs-esr/avenirs-dsav/src/components/navigation/AvNavigation/AvNavigation.md

 # Navigation - `AvNavigation`

-## 🌟 Introduction
+## ✨ Introduction

-The `AvNavigation` is a component implementing the VueDSFR `DsfrNavigation`.
-The main navigation is the central navigation system within a site.
+The `AvNavigation` is the main navigation therefore the central navigation system within a site.
 It guides the user through the site main and secondary sections.

-🏅 Documentation on main navigation can be found on [DSFR](https://www.systeme-de-design.gouv.fr/version-courante/fr/composants/navigation-principale)

-## 📐 Structure
+## 🏗️ Structure

 The navigation component can be used to create a navigation bar with different types of navigation items:
 - direct link
 - submenu
 - mega-menu

-## 🛠️ Props
+## 🏷️ Props

 | Name | Type | Default | Mandatory | Description |
 | --- | --- | --- | --- | --- |
 | `navItems` | `(DsfrNavigationMenuLinkProps \| DsfrNavigationMenuProps \| DsfrNavigationMegaMenuProps)[]` | | ✅ | List of navigation items.
 Each item can be:<br>• A direct navigation link (`DsfrNavigationMenuLinkProps`) with the `to` and `text` props.<br>• A navigation submenu (`DsfrNavigationMenuProps`) with the `title`, `links` and `active` props.<br>• A navigation mega-menu (`DsfrNavigationMegaMenuProps`) with the `title`, `link`, `active` and `menus` props. |

-## 📡 Events
+## 🔊 Events

 None.

-## 🧩 Slots
+## 🎨 Slots

 None.

-## 📝 Examples of use
+## 💡 Examples of use

 ```vue
 <template>